The case for York

 Is York good for a UK break?

 Yes.
-York is a strong mainstream UK break if you want City walls, medieval lanes, rail access, museums, and cosy short breaks.
+York is a strong mainstream UK break if you want city walls, medieval lanes, rail access, museums, and cosy short breaks.
 It is best planned as Heritage Break rather than a generic stop on a rushed route.

 What kind of traveller is York best for?